strigov/speech-bot/README.md

    TELEGRAM_BOT_TOKEN=your_telegram_bot_token
    HF_TOKEN=your_hugging_face_token
    ```
-   *Note: You need to accept the user agreement for `pyannote/speaker-diarization-3.1` on Hugging Face to get a valid token.*
+   *Note: You need to accept the user agreement for `pyannote/speaker-diarization-3.1` on Hugging Face to get a valid token.
+(Required for diarization feature)*

 ## Usage